Charging and Remissions Policy for Educational Activities

 The Governing Board recognises the valuable contribution that the wide range of additional activities, including clubs and visits, can make towards a pupils education.
 The Governing Board aims to promote and provide such activities as part of a broad and balanced curriculum for the pupils of the school and as additional optional activities.

 The relevant statutory provisions are contained in Chapter III of Pt VI of the Education Act 1996.
 This requires the Governing Board to determine and keep under review a Charging and Remissions Policy.
 Parents have a right to ask for this information and a summary must be included in the school prospectus.
 The school must also comply with the Buckinghamshire County Council Scheme for Financing Schools, Finance Section F7 Charges for Educational Activities.

 There are two types of financial contributions for which parents can be asked in relation to educational activities:

 - Voluntary contributions

 They have different limitations as set out below.

-Nothing in legislation prevents a school governing body or local authority from asking for voluntary contributions for the benefit of the school or any school activities.
-However, if the activity cannot be funded without voluntary contributions, the governing body or head teacher should make this clear to parents at the outset.
-The governing body or head teacher must also make it clear to parents that there is no obligation to make any contribution.
+Nothing in legislation prevents a school Governing Board or Local Authority from asking for voluntary contributions for the benefit of the school or any school activities.
+However, if the activity cannot be funded without voluntary contributions, the Governing Board or head teacher should make this clear to parents at the outset.
+The Governing Board or head teacher must also make it clear to parents that there is no obligation to make any contribution.

 It is important to note that no child should be excluded from an activity simply because his or her parents are unwilling or unable to pay.
 If insufficient voluntary contributions are raised to fund a visit, then it is likely to be cancelled.
 Schools must make sure that they make this clear to parents.
 If a parent is unwilling or unable to pay, their child must still be given an equal chance to go on the visit.
 Schools should make it clear to parents at the outset what their policy for allocating places on school visits will be.